How to Prepare Your Home for Pest Control

 You've scheduled your pest control treatment, but your work isn't done yet.
-How you prepare your home directly impacts treatment effectiveness — and unfortunately, this is where many homeowners unknowingly sabotage their own pest control efforts.
+Proper preparation of your home is crucial for treatment effectiveness.
+Unfortunately, many homeowners unknowingly sabotage their own pest control efforts by skipping essential preparation steps.

 After observing thousands of treatments across Texas, Oklahoma, Louisiana, and Mississippi, I've seen the same preparation mistakes cost homeowners hundreds of dollars in repeat treatments.
 The good news?
 Most preparation errors are completely preventable with the right knowledge.